kserve/kserve/docs/predict-api/v2/required_api.md

 # Predict Protocol - Version 2

-This document proposes an predict/inference API independent of any specific ML/DL framework and capable of supporting both easy-to-use and high-performance use cases.
+This document proposes a predict/inference API independent of any specific ML/DL framework and capable of supporting both easy-to-use and high-performance use cases.
 By implementing this protocol both inference clients and servers will increase their utility and